HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 1539

 Montaigne enters the College of Guyenne, one of the best schools in France according to him.
-He graduates early, in 1548, after which he spends time in Toulouse, Paris, and at Montaigne.
+He graduates early, in 1548, after which he spends time at Montaigne and in Paris.
 Not much is known of this period of his life.

 1543